 *Attention Non-fiction Authors*

 → Be aware that author platform and credentials are of primary importance.
 It may take years to build the kind of platform necessary to interest an agent or publisher.
 Read all my posts on platform HERE.

 → You also MUST thoroughly examine the comparable books already available on your topic, and be ruthlessly honest with yourself.
 Does your book say anything that is fresh, unique, and not already well-covered in books within the last five years?
 If not, go back to the drawing board.
 Find a fresh hook or angle.

 → Does your topic typically require credentials or degrees to be credible?
 If so, do you have them?
 If not, ask yourself what you DO have (besides personal experience) that overcomes your lack of credentials.
 Are you really funny?
 Do you have a blog that gets 5,000 hits a day?
 Have you won awards or major accolades in your subject area?
 Make sure you have something special to recommend you to a book-buying audience.
 If you don’t have it, go create it, or give up the idea of traditional publication.

 *Attention Fiction Authors*

 → Please do not send the first draft of the first novel you’ve ever written.
 It’s important to study the craft of writing fiction, as well as getting outside help in editing and polishing your work before calling it ready.
 You may want to join a writers group or get a critique partner.

 *The Final Word*

-Don’t try to take shortcuts or do an end-around the system!
-If you truly want to publish, you’re going to have to work for it.
-All the resources are available and many of them are free of charge.
-Now get to work!
+If you truly want to publish with a traditional publisher, all the resources are available and many of them are free of charge.
+Good luck!

 © 2011 Rachelle Gardner, Literary Agent[ Next Post → ] [ ← Previous Post ]